Intergenerational Relationship-Building in the Mekong Region

-Following the development of IFES’ media literacy curriculum, Promoting Resilient and Inclusive Media Education (PRIME), IFES trained CSO partners and supported them in conducting related cascade activities that engaged the PRIME training participants across all three countries.
-In Thailand, IFES’ two partner CSOs promoted youth engagement and intergenerational solidarity by collaborating with young people and older persons to strengthen their media literacy, critical thinking skills and response to disinformation, misinformation and hate speech.
+Following the development of IFES’s media literacy curriculum, Promoting Resilient and Inclusive Media Education (PRIME), IFES trained CSO partners and supported them in conducting related cascade activities that engaged the PRIME training participants across all three countries.
+In Thailand, IFES’s two partner CSOs promoted youth engagement and intergenerational solidarity by collaborating with young people and older persons to strengthen their media literacy, critical thinking skills, and response to disinformation, misinformation, and hate speech.

 In the video, the president of the community club shared that, following the workshops, many participants expressed a desire to share their digital literacy knowledge with their peers and others in their club.
 In addition to this, FOPDEV and community club members also designed and distributed over 1,000 pamphlets and generated three radio announcements combating mis- and disinformation and hate speech in their larger communities.

 The second CSO partner in Thailand, Sangsan Anakot Yawachon Development Project (SAYDP), also addressed digital literacy among young people, in particular young Indigenous persons and members of the LGBTQI+ community, through a media literacy bootcamp at Mae Sariang “Boripat Suksa” School.
 SAYDP signed a Memorandum of Understanding with Mae Sam Laeb subdistrict high school and middle school and will continue teaching and strengthening students’ media literacy skills.
 A video of SAYDP’s bootcamp can be found here.